 BOUNDARIES: The data reported in this document are for Frontken Group.
-This report only covers Frontken Semiconductor related business in Singapore, Malaysia and Taiwan.
+This report only covers Frontken Semiconductor related business in Singapore, Malaysia and Taiwan (Unless otherwise specified, for example, 'in all 100% coverage of Frontken Group' indicates that the data covers the entire group).